Box

 Intro: A New Era for Nintendo Fans

-Nintendo fans, get ready—change is coming.
-With whispers turning into leaks and leaks becoming solid rumours, the Nintendo Switch 2 is closer than ever.
+Nintendo fans, get ready—new Nintendo version is here.
+With whispers turning into leaks and leaks becoming solid rumours, the Nintendo Switch 2 has been launched in the market.
 As the original Nintendo Switch continues to be one of the most successful gaming consoles of all time, gamers are asking one huge question: Which games are making the jump to Switch 2?

 The Nintendo Switch launched in 2017 and has since brought us unforgettable titles like Super Mario Odyssey, Pokémon Sword and Shield, and Animal Crossing: New Horizons.
 The upcoming Nintendo Switch 2 promises upgraded graphics, smoother gameplay, and possibly even 4K support when docked.
 But will your favourite titles transition smoothly?
 Will Nintendo give us sequels, remasters, or a new generation of game mechanics?